 Table of contents

 What is the Baptism of the Holy Spirit?

-In Acts 1:5 Jesus tells his disciple that “John baptized with water, but in a few days you will be baptized with the Holy Spirit.”
-He tells them this shortly before his ascension.
+In Acts 1:5 Jesus told his disciple that “John baptized with water, but in a few days you will be baptized with the Holy Spirit.”
+He told them this shortly before his ascension.
 And this seems to correlate well with Acts 2:1-12.
 This passage relates the outpouring of the Spirit on the believers at Pentecost.
 This is often considered as the foundational event for the church.